 Colleges and universities in the United States voluntarily seek accreditation to ensure they meet or exceed defined quality standards.
 There are two types of accreditation: institutional and specialized.
 Institutional accreditation is granted by one of six regional accrediting bodies which use peer reviewers to evaluate the entire institution.
 It is necessary in order for students at an institution to be eligible for federal financial aid.
 Specific programs within an institution may be accredited by specialized accrediting bodies that evaluate programs against discipline standards.

 The criteria for accreditation are the quality standards established by the Higher Learning Commission.
 The five criteria are:

 At its meeting on June 30, 2014, the Institutional Actions Council (IAC) of the Higher Learning Commission continued Ottawa University's accreditation status.
 Ottawa University has been continually accredited since 1914.

 Ottawa University is accredited by The Higher Learning Commission

 The baccalaureate degree Nursing program at Ottawa University is accredited by the Commission on Collegiate Nursing Education.

-The Accreditation Council for Business Schools and Programs (ACBSP) Baccalaureate/Graduate Degree Board of Commissioners has awarded Ottawa University, accreditation of its business programs.
+The Accreditation Council for Business Schools and Programs (ACBSP) Baccalaureate/Graduate Degree Board of Commissioners has awarded Ottawa University, accreditation of selected business programs.

-The Council for the Accreditation of Educator Preperation (CAEP) has awarded Ottawa University, accreditation of its education programs.
+The National Assoication of Teacher Education (NCATE) has awarded Ottawa University, accreditation of its Teacher Education program.

 The National Addiction Studies Accreditation Commission (NASAC) has awarded Ottawa University, accreditation of its Addiction Counseling programs.